jpgattuso/seacarb-git/README.md

 The seacarb package can be downloaded from the Comprehensive R Archive Network (CRAN).
 The documentation is included in the package and is accessible using standard R commands.
 Please give due credit to the publications mentioned above and cite seacarb as follows:

-Gattuso J.-P., Epitalon J.-M., Lavigne H. & Orr J., 2018. seacarb: seawater carbonate chemistry with R. R package version 3.0. http://CRAN.R-project.org/package=seacarb
+Gattuso J.-P., Epitalon J.-M., Lavigne H. & Orr J., 2018. seacarb: seawater carbonate chemistry.
+R package version 3.2.10. http://CRAN.R-project.org/package=seacarb